(keep reading to learn what happened)

 To help upgrade the bar, Jon Taffer called on expert mixologist Ashley Clarke (who was a bartender in the Fort One / The Roc Bar Rescue episode) and chef Aaron McCargo.

-As usual, Jon changed the name of the bar during his rescue attempt, renaming it to the Second Line Co.
+As usual, Jon changed the name of the bar during his rescue attempt, renaming it from Speakeasy to the Second Line Co.

 He also trains up the staff and adds some new drinks.

-So was the Speakeasy Bar Rescue episode a success?
-Keep reading our update to learn what happened and how the bar is doing in 2022 and beyond.
+So was the Second Line Bar Rescue episode a success?
+Keep reading our update to learn what happened and how the bar is doing in 2024 and beyond.

 The Second Line Co Update - What Happened Next?